Lichenometry: Scope and limitations

 Lichenometry can provide dates for glacial deposits in tundra environments, lake level changes, glacial moraines, trim lines, palaeofloods, rockfalls, seismic events associated with the rockfalls, talus (scree) stabilization and former extent of permafrost or very persistent snow cover.
 It has also been explored as a tool in assessing the speed of glacier retreat due to climate change.

 Among the potential problems of the technique are the difficulty of correctly identifying the species, the delay between exposure and colonization, the varying growth rates from region to region, growth rates not always being constant over time and depend on substrate texture and composition, the climate, and determining the lichen that is the largest.

 Methods

-Xanthoria elegans was one of the first lichens used for lichenometry.
+Rusavskia elegans was one of the first lichens used for lichenometry.

 Several methods exist for dating surfaces with help of lichenometry; the most simple relies on a single largest lichen though other methods use more.
 There are also differences in the way the lichen is measured; some scientists suggest that the largest diameter should be measured, but others prefer the diameter of the largest inscribed circle.
 A problem in dating lichens is the fact that several thalli can fuse together, making several minor lichens appears as a larger one of older age.
 The lichenometrist Tom Bradwell has listed the following five method families as the principal ones into which most other methods can be classified: